C-stricks09/C-stricks09/README.md

 - 👋 Hi, I’m @C-stricks09
 - 👀 I’m interested in ... learning computer science and building my portfollio
-- 🌱 I’m currently learning ... cyber security and software devolmpment
+- 🌱 I’m currently learning ... cyber security and software development
 - 💞️ I’m looking to collaborate on ... anywork or businesses that can help me grow in my field
 - 📫 How to reach me ... on here for now via messages
 - 😄 Pronouns: ... human popcycle